 How to Add CRM Integrations

-So you want to create a CRM with all of the apps your team usually uses.
+So, you want to create a CRM with all the apps your team usually uses.
 You can achieve CRM integration in multiple ways.
-See your options below.
+Check out your options below.

 1. Use built-in CRM integrations.

 If you invest in products and services from one provider, your CRM will be integrated by default.
-Let’s say, you use HubSpot CRM, Marketing Hub, and Service Hub.
-In that case, your systems will automatically be connected.
-You’ll never need to worry about the accuracy and transparency of your data.
+For example, let’s say you use HubSpot CRM, Marketing Hub, and Service Hub.
+In that case, your systems will automatically connect, and you’ll never worry about accuracy and transparency.

 This is a very convenient solution.
-However, you likely use more than one software at your business.
-Most companies use many providers for things such as email, calendar, team communication, and more.
+However, you likely use multiple software from different providers at your business.
+Many companies use different providers for email, calendar, team communication, and more.

 Luckily, every CRM will come with built-in connections to integrate commonly used systems with the click of a button.
-All you’ll need to do is identify which external apps you use.
+So, all you’ll need to do is identify which external apps you use and hook it up accordingly.

 Common built-in integrations include: